department-of-veterans-affairs/va.gov-team/products/health-care/checkin/research/veteran-facing/pre-check-in-discovery/research-plan.md

 ## Participants and Recruitment
 ### Primary criteria / Must have:
 - 15 participants (for a minimum of 8 completed sessions)
-- Participants must use VA health care AND had an in-person medical appointment at a VA facility within the last two years (disqualify those that don't)
+- Participants must use VA health care AND had an in-person medical appointment at a VA facility within the last six months (disqualify those that don't)
 - Participants must not exclusively go to community care providers for their appointments; some appointments must be at an actual VA facility.
 - Participants must be willing to join the research session via their laptop/desktop computers (no mobile phones due to prototype).

 - Please screen participants based on these questions:
   - Does the following statement describe you?
-I currently use VA health care AND had an in-person medical appointment at a VA facility within the last two years.
+I currently use VA health care AND had an in-person medical appointment at a VA facility within the last six months.
     - Yes (Qualify)
     - No (Disqualify)
   - How many of your medical appointments are with community care providers and not providers at VA facilities?